CooperDActor-bytes/CooperDActor-bytes/README.md

 Cooper 2024 Newcastle Australia

-Cooper Alexander D'Andilly is an entity
+Cooper Alexander D'Andilly is an entity registered in Australia all rights reserved